xitop/edzed/docs/simulation.rst

 Starting a simulation
 =====================

+There are two equally valid entry points.
+Recommended is the higher-level :func:`edzed.run`, but some applications might prefer the lower-level :meth:`Circuit.run_forever`.

+.. function:: run(*coroutines: Coroutine, catch_sigterm: bool = True) -> None
+  :async:

+  The main entry point.
+Run the :meth:`Circuit.run_forever` (documented below) and all supporting *coroutines* as separate tasks.
+If any of them exits, cancel and await all remaining tasks.

+  A supporting coroutine is any coroutine intended to run concurrently with the simulator, mainly a coroutine listening for external events or requests, monitoring the circuit or controlling the simulator.
+The :ref:`CLI demo tool` is an example of a supporting coroutine.

+  Unless *catch_sigterm* is false, install a signal handler that cancels the simulation upon ``SIGTERM`` delivery.
+This allows for a graceful exit.

+  Normally return ``None`` (in contrast to :meth:`Circuit.run_forever`), but raise an exception if any of the tasks exits due to an exception other than the :exc:`asyncio.CancelledError`.
+In detail, if the simulation task raises, re-raise the exception.
+If any of the supporting tasks raises, raise :exc:`RuntimeError`.

+  .. versionadded:: 21.12.8

 .. method:: Circuit.run_forever()
   :async:

+  Lower-level entry point.
 Run the circuit simulation in an infinite loop, i.e. until cancelled or until an exception is raised.
 Note that technically cancellation equals to a raised exception too.

-  The asyncio task that runs :meth:`run_forever` is called a *simulation task*.
+  The asyncio task that runs ``run_forever`` is called a *simulation task*.

   When started, the coroutine follows these instructions: